“Your life is a story of transition. You are always leaving one chapter behind while moving on to the next.” Anonymous

 Act of volunteerism

-Our daughter, has bloomed as well.
-She has developed a love for music that she was able to learn three instruments.
+Our daughter has bloomed.
+She has developed a love for music that she could learn three instruments.
 She learned to play the ukelele, guitar, and keyboard.
 Her creativity though swings from time to time shows in her art and style.

 She has also developed the attitude of